stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 mounds was often convulsed with spectral nocturnal battles reflecting those which had been fought in the days before the openings were closed.

-  The Old Ones themselves were half-ghost&mdash;indeed, it was said that they no longer grew old or reproduced their kind, but flickered eternally in a state between flesh and spirit.
+  The Old Ones themselves were half-ghost--indeed, it was said that they no longer grew old or reproduced their kind, but flickered eternally in a state between flesh and spirit.
 The change was not complete, though, for they had to breathe.
 It was because the underground world needed air that the openings in the deep valleys were not blocked up as the